I.M. Meen

 I.M.
 Meen is a 1995 fantasy educational game for DOS to teach grammar to children.
 It is named for its villain, Ignatius Mortimer Meen, a "diabolical librarian" who lures young readers into an enchanted labyrinth and imprisons them with monsters and magic.

 The goal of the game is to escape the labyrinth and free other children.
 This is accomplished by "shooting spiders and similar monsters" and deciphering grammatical mistakes in scrolls written by Meen.

-The game was created by Russo-American company Animation Magic, which also animated the CD-i games Link: The Faces of Evil and Zelda: The Wand of Gamelon.
-Peter Berkrot provided the voice of I.M.
-Meen, while gnome henchman Gnorris was voiced by John Mahon.
+The game was created by Russian-American company Animation Magic, which also animated the CD-i games Link: The Faces of Evil and Zelda: The Wand of Gamelon.

 Plot

-In the introduction cutscene, Ignatius Mortimer Meen introduces himself via song as an evil magician who despises children and learning.
-He sings about creating a magical book that sucks children into an abysmal labyrinth upon reading it.

-At the end of the musical number, the book sucks two children into an underground labyrinth, where they are found by monstrous guardians and locked into cells.
-Players play as two children named Scott and Katie, who are trapped inside this labyrinth.
-Gnorris, a gnome who has betrayed I.M.
-Meen, helps the two escape and, after sending them to rescue the other children, presents a magic orb so he can contact the player at any time.
-He gives hints as the game progresses and warns whenever a boss is nearby.
+Ignatius Mortimer Meen, an evil magician who despises children and learning, has created a magical book that sucks children inside when they read it, transporting them to a massive labyrinth, where they are found by monstrous guardians and locked into cells.
+Two of the prisoners named Scott and Katie are freed by one of I.M.
+Meen's gnome minions named Gnorris, who betrays his boss by tasking Scott and Katie with freeing the other captured children.

-The player travels through the labyrinth, defeating the monsters and rescuing the children, causing the labyrinth's condition to rapidly deteriorate.
-The player must eventually confront I.M.
-Meen himself and defeat him using Writewell's Book of Better Grammar, which he has stolen and hidden in the labyrinth.
-After his defeat, the magician vows revenge and disappears, declaring that he will return and make good on his promise.
+Scott and Katie travel throughout the labyrinth, defeating each of I.M.
+Meen's monster pets and rescuing the children, which causes the labyrinth's condition to rapidly deteriorate.
+The two eventually confront I.M.
+Meen himself and defeat him using Writewell's Book of Better Grammar, which was hidden in the labyrinth.
+Meen then leaves vowing revenge on the player as the game ends.